TimBogevich/Broccoli-MDM/README.md

 windows: run_dev_windows.bat

-For production execution you have to use gunicorn.
+For production execution you have to use "Gunicorn".

 ## Screenshots